Tinkoff/tinkoff-request/docs/core/index.md

             return new Error('NOT json format');
         }
+    }), // validate is placed exactly before plugin for actual request since there is no point to validate values from caches circuitBreaker({
+        failureThreshold: 60,
+        failureTimeout: 60000,
-    }), // validate is placed exactly before plugin for actual request since there is no point to validate values from caches http() // on the last place the plugin to make actual request, it will be executed only if no plugin before changed the flow of request
+    }), // if 60% of requests in 1 min are failed, go to special state preventing from making new requests till service is down http() // on the last place the plugin to make actual request, it will be executed only if no plugin before changed the flow of request
 ]);